GRAs and GTAs should sign up for payroll deduction instead of the Georgia Tech Payment Plan.

 When can I enroll?

-Enrollment for Summer 2021 begins May 6th, 2021 through the Final Payment Deadline of May 24th, 2021.
+Enrollment for Spring 2022 begins January 10th, 2022 through the Final Payment Deadline of January 18th, 2022.
 Please ensure all charges are on your account before enrolling.

 When are the two installments due?

-For Summer 2021, the two installment payments are due June 4th, 2021 and June 25th, 2021.
+For Spring 2022, the two installment payments are due February 7th, 2022 and March 7th, 2022.
 At the time of enrollment students/parents are required to set up deduction of installment payments directly from a bank account via ACH or scheduled payments by a major credit card.
 Payments are then automatically drafted from your bank.

 Am I required to wait until my installment is due to pay it?